Marvellous: Production

 The programme was commissioned by Janice Hadlow and Ben Stephenson.
 The executive producers were Patrick Spence and Peter Bowker for Fifty Fathoms and Tiger Aspect Productions, and Lucy Richer for the BBC.

 Filming locations

 Marvellous was filmed mostly in Staffordshire.
 Several of the scenes were set at and filmed at Keele University.
-Crewe Alexandra Football Club's Alexandra Stadium and the Glyndŵr University Racecourse Stadium in Wrexham, North Wales were used for the scenes set at Stoke City's football ground.
+Crewe Alexandra Football Club's Alexandra Stadium and the Racecourse Ground in Wrexham, North Wales were used for the scenes set at Stoke City's football ground.

 Reception

 Writing in The Guardian, Sam Wollaston praised Jones's "lovely, very human, performance".

 Andrew Anthony, for The Observer, said "Jones realised its potential with such poignant insight into character that it’s impossible to imagine anyone else playing the part.
 [Baldwin]'s life has been a triumph of unselfconsciousness, which is easier read about than captured.
 But in a story fraught with the danger of sentimentality, Bowker located a sort of comic truth about an innocent at home and Jones made that truth both funny and movingly real."

 Ellen E. Jones, reviewing the film in The Independent, said: "The triumph of Marvellous is that it's a feel good film that feels good, not through any Hollywood schmaltz, but through the sheer force of Baldwin’s own optimistic personality".